Student Conference Travel Fund.

-- It is expected that if for some reason a student does not access a reimbursement award that he/she informs the committee as soon as possible before the conference dates.
+- It is expected that if for some reason a student does not receive communication about their application they must inform the committee as soon as possible before the conference dates.

 - Students are eligible for one conference reimbursement per degree program at BUSPH.

 - Applications are due at least two months prior to the conference.
-Submit the application to Mary Murphy-Phillips in Graduate Student Life, email@example.com.
+Submit the application to Mary Murphy-Phillips in Graduate Student Life.